Stage 1 – Start Keeping a Nutrition Log

 The right balance of healthy nutrients gives you energy and a feeling of physical health.

 As you start down this path to improve your nutrition you will undoubtedly incorporate many nutritional strategies.
 Some of those could just be things you do for a limited amount of time to produce a specially intended result.
 Fundamentally you should always come back to my three-stage nutritional strategy in order to make sure the plan you’re following is structured for long-term success.
-Fasts, fat blasts, shreds, and peaking plans have their place, but a healthy lifestyle change takes time.
+Fasts, fat blasts, shreds, and peaking plans have their place, but a healthy lifestyle change takes patience and time.